buildpacks/rfcs/text/0000-offline-buildpackages.md

 When asset caches are added to a build/builder we need to verify the following:
+  - The asset is not excluded through a `asset.toml` file passed to `pack build`.
   - If two assets provide the same `/cnb/assets/<asset-digest>` these two files must have identical contents.
 Decisions about rewriting these layers to optimize space are left to the platform.

 When creating a builder with asset caches: